Editor's Choice, Historical Novels Review, August 2009

 Recent updates on my website.

-Hereric was a prince of the royal family of Deira (approximately modern Yorkshire) in the early seventh century.
+Ceretic was the last recorded king of the British kingdom of Elmet, and lived in the early seventh century.
 What do we know about him?

 The What's New panel is available as an RSS feed.